 - Promote cooperation among horse enthusiasts.

-- Educate the public and to promote the concept of resource protection, land and greenspace preservation, and land management.
+- Educate the public and promote the concept of resource protection, land and greenspace preservation and land management.